 Also known by its common name, sabotage, integrity attacks seek to corrupt, damage, or destroy information or systems and the people who rely on them.

 Integrity attacks can be as simple as a subtle typo for the purpose of sabotaging a target.

-Sustaining integrity involves maintaining the accuracy, reliability, and consistency of data while refraining unauthorized users from altering or misusing data in transit.
+Sustaining integrity involves maintaining the accuracy, reliability, and consistency of data while preventing unauthorized users from altering or misusing it in transit.

 Methods to maintain integrity include: